Lots of “binkies” (pacifiers) in the freezer! (and change it several times for a cold one…)

 Environmental and Economic Impact: Obviously, non-biodegradable disposables are the ones which increase the most our ecological footprint by far.
 The practicality is paid with environmental impact.
 Halfway there are biodegradable disposables that, while not 100% degradable, always relieve our ecological conscience.
 The footprint gets smaller with reusable ones, of course.
 However, we must not forget the necessary washes, the pollution of water with detergents, the consumption of electricity, etc … right?
 Economically speaking, every option has a big impact on the family budget.
 The reusable ones require a higher initial investment that is monetized later (and especially when the second child arrives), the disposables require a regular and more or less constant expenditure over 2 to 3 years.

-And myths related with diapers… Do you know some?
-Look up for our next post… 😉
+And myths related to diapers… Do you know some?
+Lookup for our next post… 😉

 Many parents face this doubt and, like much other life’s issues, you have to make a decision.
 You should not offer only because… Does every baby need a pacifier?
 There are a bunch of them who never have touch one and “survived”.

 It’s not mandatory to use a pacifier.
-It was invented in 1680 and, as we can still assume by its name, it was created to soothe babies.
+It was invented more than 2 centuries ago and, as we can still assume by its name, it was created to soothe babies.
 And, we must tell you, it’s very effective!

 The sucking reflex is innate, that is, the (full-term) baby is born with the ability to suck whatever is placed in its mouth.
 This ability is what allows the baby to feed itself outside of the womb, that is, to nurse.
 And it’s precisely this fact that can cause problems when introducing a pacifier too early.
 It activates the reflex that allows the baby to feed itself by not feeding it … Therefore, the pacifier should not be introduced before the proper establishment of breastfeeding.
 It is only when the mother and baby are perfectly comfortable with breastfeeding and this is happening without any associated difficulties that you should consider to introduce (or not) the pacifier.